montanarisimone/flood-damage/README.md

 <br />

 *I'm not an expert, I'm a student and newbie in ML world.
-If yout have comments or suggestions, feel free to ping me*
+If you have comments or suggestions, feel free to ping me*

 *Contact me to read the finished work*